CZ-NIC/knot-resolver/daemon/bindings/net.rst

 .. function:: net.tls_padding([true | false])

-   Get/set EDNS(0) padding of answers to queries that arrive over TLS transport.
+   Get/set padding of answers to queries that arrive over TLS transport, as defined in :rfc:`7830`.

    If set to `true` (the default), it will use a sensible default padding scheme, as implemented by libknot if available at compile time.
 If set to a numeric value >= 2 it will pad the answers to nearest *padding* boundary, e.g. if set to `64`, the answer will have size of a multiple of 64 (64, 128, 192, ...).
 If set to `false` (or a number < 2), it will disable padding entirely.

+   You may force padding even on unencrypted answers via ``policy.FLAGS('FORCE_PADDING')``, e.g. in conditioned on the request coming from a TLS-stripping proxy.

 .. function:: net.tls_sticket_secret([string with pre-shared secret])